-The weekly results published on the Nordic RCC website contain (from week 50, 2022 onwards)
+The weekly results published on the Nordic RCC website contain the following data (from week 50, 2022 onwards).

 - CCM EPR Market report

 - CCM EPR Market report Appendix

 - Market Simulation Results

 - ATCE results

 - ATCE Graphical report

 - Grid Constraint Matrix

 Please note that the content of the files may be revised and more information added in response to the needs of stakeholders.